martenframework/marten/docs/docs/development/reference/management-commands.md

 **Usage:** `marten collectassets [options]`

-Collects all the assets and copy them in a unique storage.
+Collects all the assets and copies them into a unique storage.

-Please refer to [Asset handling](../../files/asset-handling) to lear more about when and how assets are "collected".
+Please refer to [Asset handling](../../files/asset-handling) to learn more about when and how assets are "collected".

 ### Options